Brighter Headlights

 So how well does the system work?
 In my opinion, it works great.
 The relays are socketed for easy replacement if needed, and I like the fact that I can revert to stock just by swapping back to the old headlight connectors, handy if a relay dies on a long road trip, or I want to move the harness to a new vehicle.
 All the wires are run in protective looms, and everything is straight point-to-point connections, no splices or other mid-wire breaks.

 For a quick test of how effective the harness is, I used a volt meter across the headlight bulb to measure the actual voltage drop at the filaments (or as close as I can get to them:).
 With the stock harness, I measured 10.6v and with the new harness, I got 12.6v.
-May not seem like a huge difference, but light output is proportional to the square of the voltage, so (12.6/10.6)^2 is about 41% more light, for the same bulb no less.
+May not seem like a huge difference, but light output is shown on the above graph and is about 80% more light, for the same bulb no less.
 Pretty good for a $39.00 harness and a few minutes of installation time.
 In fact, the light output of the sealed beam halogen head lamps I had in there was increased to the point that I decided it was not worth it to change the lamps out, at least until those sealed beams burned out.
 As they say, "if it ain't broke, don't fix it!"

 Note: